Your Guide to Pre Nuptial and Post Nuptial Agreements

 All of these factors dictate how easy or hard it will be to reach agreement on the terms of the pre-nup and therefore the cost.

-OTS dedicated family lawyers and prenuptial lawyers are able to offer a fixed fee service in preparing prenuptial agreements and postnuptial agreements.
+OTS dedicated family lawyers and prenuptial lawyers such as Behzad Sharmin, are able to offer a fixed fee service in preparing prenuptial agreements and postnuptial agreements.
 Please contact any of our family lawyers to discuss your circumstances and the likely fixed fee.